Fire and rescue services

 Don't swim in lakes and rivers.
 You could be attacked by wildlife.
 There's also a risk of catching waterborne diseases.

-Tanzania experiences natural disasters and severe weather, such as:
+Tanzania experiences extreme weather and natural disasters, such as:

 If a natural disaster happens, follow the advice of local authorities.